 - UX – this is short for ‘User Experience’.
 UX takes into account what your users will need and want from your site.
 We’ll analyse the customer journey through your site and identify any potential barriers to action that may be in place.
 This is any element that may slow down, or inhibit in any other way, a preferred action such as a purchase or mail list sign-up.
 Your report will include advice on how to improve the UX of your entire website.

 - Design & layout – are your images all showing correctly with the correct dimensions?
 Are all of your visual elements and assets clear, visible, and doing what they should be doing?
 Are they congruent with each other – for example, are they all the same colour or part of your branding palette? ….you’d be surprised how often they’re not.

 From here we take an overall look at the website basics before focusing on the details.

 This overview will include things like checking the dates of the last backup in place, if indeed there is a backup at all!
 This will show when the backup was done, what version of WordPress you’re currently using, how many active plugins you have running, your active theme, and a few other bits and pieces.

 This information is important as it will inform us of what updates need to be done and perhaps in what order to avoid conflicts.
-For more information on updates and why website maintenance is important check this out <insert link to other blog post>.

 We also run a site speed and site performance test and include your results.